Deaths of John and Joyce Sheridan: Investigation

-The investigators clashed with the Sheridan family from the morning the bodies were found.
-Responding firefighters notified Matt Sheridan, who lived at the house with his parents, but was away from it on a fishing trip on Fishers Island off the coast of Connecticut, from which he began making his own way home.
-He in turn called his twin brother Mark, a senior partner in the Newark office of the global law firm Squire Patton Boggs celebrating his wedding anniversary with his wife at a hotel on New York's Upper East Side, who drove down to the house.
-When he arrived he found it surrounded with crime scene tape and was not allowed in.
+Investigators clashed with the Sheridan family from the morning the bodies were found.
+Responding firefighters notified Matt Sheridan, who lived at the house with his parents but was away on a fishing trip at Fishers Island, New York, from which he began making his own way home.
+Matt in turn called his twin brother Mark, who at the time was celebrating his wedding anniversary with his wife at a hotel on New York City's Upper East Side.
+When Mark and his wife arrived they found his parents' house surrounded with crime scene tape and were denied entry.

-The Sheridans went to the police station for interviews.
-According to Mark, a couple of hours later, for no reason he could determine, detectives abruptly asked Matt if they could search his car, and he consented.
-They found a small quantity of cocaine in his car.
-He was also in possession of a digital scale and plastic bags coated with white powder on the inside.
-Police put him under arrest, but did not charge him at that time.

-On Mark's way there, he picked up his brother Tim and learned that Somerset County prosecutor Geoffrey Soriano was on the scene.
+On Mark's way to Skillman, he picked up his brother Tim and learned that Somerset County prosecutor Geoffrey Soriano was on the scene.
 Since he did not know Soriano personally, he called Chris Porrino, chief counsel to Governor Christie (and later the state's attorney general), who had appointed Soriano.
-Mark knew Porrino from his own work as chief counsel to the state's Republican Party.
-Soriano called him as he arrived at the scene and told him that the fire appeared to be arson and that John and Joyce had been fatally stabbed.
+Mark knew Porrino from his own work as chief counsel for the state GOP.
+Soriano called Mark as he arrived at the scene and told him that the fire appeared to be arson and that his parents had been fatally stabbed.

+The Sheridan sons went to the police station for interviews.
+According to Mark, a couple of hours later, detectives inexplicably asked Matt if they could search his car, and he consented.
+They found a small quantity of cocaine inside.
+Matt was also in possession of a digital scale and plastic bags coated with white powder on the inside.
+Police put him under arrest but did not charge him at that time.